healthappproject14/healthappproject14.github.io/_pages/mission-vision.md

 <br>

 <center>
 With our project-based learning approach, teens are encouraged to get messy, and engage in the whole process of learning.
-At the end, they’ll come out with a completed project they can speak to, and be proud of.
-As they make stuff, not only are they practicing in-demand skills, they’re also building up a portfolio of projects they can speak to as they move into more professional spaces.
+At the end, they’ll come out with a completed projects they can speak to in personal and professional settings.
 </center>
 <br>